tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/一般性问题_intl.md

 Please download the latest version of Tcaplus API according to your platform, such as Windows and Linux.

 ### Does TcaplusDB support capacity expansion/reduction?
-TcaplusDB's access layer and storage layer support capacity expansion/reduction with non-stop service.
+TcaplusDB's access layer and storage layer support capacity expansion/reduction, services provided will not be affected during capacity expansion/reduction.

 ### How is the charge calculated for TcaplusDB?
 See TcaplusDB [Purchase Guide](https://intl.cloud.tencent.com/document/product/596/10705).